-Sets the typematic rates.
-The options are Default and Override.
-The default is Default, which disables the Typematic Rate Delay and Typematic Rate options.
-Choosing Override enables the Typematic Rate Delay and Typematic Rate options.
+Selecting Default disables the Typematic Rate Delay and Typematic Rate options.
+Selecting Override enables the Typematic Rate Delay and Typematic Rate options.

-3.11.5.7 Typematic Rate Delay
+3.11.5.11 Typematic Rate Delay

-Sets how long it takes for the key-repeat function to start when you hold down a key on the keyboard.
-The options are 250, 500, 750, and 1000 millisecond delays.
-The default is 250.
+Sets how long (in milliseconds) it takes for the key-repeat function to start when you hold down a key on the keyboard.
+The options are:

+- 250 (default)

+- 500

+- 750

+- 1000

 If Typematic Rate Programming is set to Default, this option is not visible.

-3.11.5.8 Typematic Rate
+3.11.5.12 Typematic Rate

-Sets the speed at which characters repeat when you hold down a key on the keyboard.
+Sets the speed (in characters per second) at which characters repeat when you hold down a key on the keyboard.
 The higher the number, the faster the characters repeat.
-The options are 6, 8, 10, 12, 15, 20, 24, and 30 characters per second.
-The default is 6.
-If Typematic Rate Programming is set to Default, this option is not visible.
+The options are: